Dimension reduction for integrative survival analysis: Pan-cancer survival analysis with protein expression

-In each replication and cancer type, we measure concordance between the estimated linear predictor and the true survival outcomes (with appropriate adjustments for censoring).
-We report averages in Table \ref{tab:external_validation} below.
-We see that our method, denoted \texttt{LR-Cox} in Table \ref{tab:external_validation}, performed best in three of the four external datasets.
-Ridge regression performed best in one dataset (KIRP); and \texttt{LR-Cox} and \texttt{Sep-Ridge} regression were not significantly different in READ.
-When considering only methods which are sparse, \texttt{LR-Cox} significantly outperformed \texttt{Sep-Lasso} and \texttt{Sep-Elastic-net} in all four datasets.
-Together, these results suggest that our estimated factor weights, $\U$, may generalize to other cancer types reasonably well.
+In each replication and cancer type, we measure the concordance between the estimated linear predictor and the true survival outcomes (with appropriate adjustments for censoring).
+We report averages in Table \ref{tab:external_validation}.
+We see that our method, denoted \texttt{LR-Cox-DR} in Table \ref{tab:external_validation}, performs as well or better than competitors in three of the four external datasets.
+Ridge regression performs best in one dataset (KIRP), and in another (READ), \texttt{LR-Cox-DR}, \texttt{Sep-En}, and \texttt{Sep-Ridge} were not significantly different.
+When considering only methods which perform variable selection, \texttt{LR-Cox-DR} performs as well or better than \texttt{Sep-Lasso} and \texttt{Sep-En} in all four datasets.
+Together, these results suggest that our estimated factor weights may generalize to other cancer types reasonably well.